sagemath/sagewiki_to_gh-2022-10-10/faq.md

 == Installing and running Sage ==
 === How do I use the notebook with Firefox 3.0 beta 5? ===
-There is [https://bugzilla.mozilla.org/show_bug.cgi?id=427081 a bug in Firefox 3.0 beta 5] that causes it to reject connections to the Sage notebook with the error "Certificate key usage inadequate for attempted operation.
+There is [[https://bugzilla.mozilla.org/show_bug.cgi?id=427081|a bug in Firefox 3.0 beta 5]] that causes it to reject connections to the Sage notebook with the error "Certificate key usage inadequate for attempted operation.
 (Error code: sec_error_inadequate_key_usage)".
 One solution is to use a different browser, such as Firefox 2, Konqueror, Safari, Opera, or even Internet Explorer.
 Another solution is to run the notebook in insecure mode by using the command {{{inotebook()}}} instead of {{{notebook()}}}; then Firefox 3.0b5 will work.
 Finally, there is a rather tedious workaround:

  1. Go to a notebook with a certificate which fails
  1. Click on the warning sign next to the location bar, then "more information"